');

 As this new year began (anyone else still in shock that it is 2024?), I began to reimagine what I wanted for this business and I started to remember how to dream for the first time in years.
 This past year brought me so much change, honestly the last few years in general have and as I began to reflect, imagine, and dream — I kept thinking about these past 10 years, almost in disbelief.

-My dream of being a wedding photographer started over a decade ago, yet it seems like it was just yesterday when I was posing my friends in random fields and flipping camera settings trying to figure out which button did what.
+My dream of being a photographer started over a decade ago, yet it seems like it was just yesterday when I was posing my friends in random fields and flipping camera settings trying to figure out which button did what.
 Whenever I look at old photos, I can’t help but smile and laugh.
 Y’all, I was so bad, but so determined.
 And for that, I am grateful.

 I can’t even begin to say how thankful I am for the people that supported me, the ones that spread my name into the community, the ones that gave me advice, and honestly I am still in disbelief that so many even paid me as I learned.
 I remember just dreaming of being where I am now, thinking it would never be attainable.
 Big dreams, lots of goals, and countless photos later — here I am (with even more dreams than before).